|

 dolls acrylic eye.

-washable once it dries, and it does not damage the acrylic eye.
+dries clear and it does not damage the acrylic eye.
 And, it

 can be removed if necessary.
 It is an all purpose glue for any surface so it